suji0131/Notes/DataScience.md

 ### What is statistical power?
 Power binary hypothesis test is the probability that the test correctly rejects the null hypothesis (H0) when the alternative hypothesis (H1) is true.
 To put in another way, Statistical power is the likelihood that a study will detect an effect when the effect is present.
 The higher the statistical power, the less likely you are to make a Type II error (concluding there is no effect when, in fact, there is).
 (Different fromn AB testing?).

+### Is it better to have too many false positives, or too many false negatives?
+Explain.
+It depends on the question as well as on the domain for which we are trying to solve the question.

+In medical testing, false negatives may provide a falsely reassuring message to patients and physicians that disease is absent, when it is actually present.
+This sometimes leads to inappropriate or inadequate treatment of both the patient and their disease.
+So, it is desired to have too many false positive.

+For spam filtering, a false positive occurs when spam filtering or spam blocking techniques wrongly classify a legitimate email message as spam and, as a result, interferes with its delivery.
+While most anti-spam tactics can block or filter a high percentage of unwanted emails, doing so without creating significant false-positive results is a much more demanding task.
+So, we prefer too many false negatives over many false positives.

+### What is selection bias, why is it important and how can you avoid it?
+Selection bias, in general, is a problematic situation in which error is introduced due to a non-random population sample.
+For example, if a given sample of 100 test cases was made up of a 60/20/15/5 split of 4 classes which actually occurred in relatively equal numbers in the population, then a given model may make the false assumption that probability could be the determining predictive factor.
+Avoiding non-random samples is the best way to deal with bias; however, when this is impractical, techniques such as resampling, boosting, and weighting are strategies which can be introduced to help deal with the situation.

+### K-fold Cross Validation
+By partitioning the available data into three sets, we drastically reduce the number of samples which can be used for learning the model, and the results can depend on a particular random choice for the pair of (train, validation) sets.

+A solution to this problem is a procedure called cross-validation (CV for short).
+A test set should still be held out for final evaluation, but the validation set is no longer needed when doing CV.
+In the basic approach, called k-fold CV, the training set is split into k smaller sets (other approaches are described below, but generally follow the same principles).
+The following procedure is followed for each of the k “folds”:

+- A model is trained using k-1 of the folds as training data;
+- the resulting model is validated on the remaining part of the data (i.e., it is used as a test set to compute a performance measure   such as accuracy).

+The performance measure reported by k-fold cross-validation is then the average of the values computed in the loop.
+This approach can be computationally expensive, but does not waste too much data (as it is the case when fixing an arbitrary test set), which is a major advantage in problem such as inverse inference where the number of samples is very small.